-The graph on page 51 shows the Company's TSR performance compared to the FTSE All Share index over the past ten periods.
+The graph on page 51 shows the Company's TSR performance compared to the FTSE All Share index over the past ten periods up to September 2021.
 TSR is defined as share price growth plus reinvested dividends.
-This provides a basis for comparison with a relevant equity index but should be treated with caution in view of the small market in the Company's shares and the fact that the ordinary shares were suspended for the financial year of these accounts.
+This provides a basis for comparison with a relevant equity index but should be treated with caution in view of the small market in the Company's shares and the fact that the ordinary shares were suspended for the full period of financial year of these accounts.
+Later figures have not been calculated or reported due to the suspension in the trading of the shares.